-In addition, the "5 Fundamentals" (Customers First, People Development, Cooperation & Synergies, Risk Management, Execution & Discipline) from the UniCredit Competency Model are used as a guide for defining goals and assessing performance and potential.
-The 5 Fundamentals are relevant for assessing employees' strengths and fields of development within the UPM population (UniCredit Performance Management).
-The strengths and development fields are assigned to the 5 Fundamentals.
-In the case of the EDP population (Executive Development Plan), each goal defined must be assigned to one of the 5 Fundamentals.
-For this purpose, the fundamental that is to be expanded for this employee with the corresponding goal is selected.
+In addition, the "Corporate Values" Integrity, Ownership and Caring are used as a guide for defining goals and assessing performance and potential.
+The Corporate Values are relevant for assessing employees' strengths and fields of development within the UPM population (UniCredit Performance Management).
+The strengths and development fields are assigned to the Corporate Values.
 Accordingly, the incentive effect in the remuneration system contributes towards achieving the business strategy as well as the risk strategy goals.

 - The "HVB Group Risk Appetite Framework" defines parameters for the following categories: "Pillar I KPIs", "Managerial KPIs", and "Specific Risk KPIs".
-Targets, triggers and limits are defined for these parameters in line with the business strategy. - Multi-year planning with regard to the risk-bearing capacity of UniCredit Bank AG extends across a multi-year period in line with the time horizon defined for the yearly bankwide planning and budgeting process.
-This also corresponds to the deferral period as part of the remuneration process for the Management Board as well as for Risk Takers who are part of Senior Management (Senior Vice Presidents & Executive Vice Presidents (SVPs & EVPs)) in direct reporting line to the Management Board.
+Targets, triggers and limits are defined for these parameters in line with the business strategy.
+It is reviewed and approved by the Management Board on an annual basis. - Multi-year planning with regard to the risk-bearing capacity of UniCredit Bank AG extends across a multi-year period in line with the time horizon defined for the yearly bankwide planning and budgeting process.
+This also corresponds to the deferral period as part of the remuneration process for the Management Board as well as for Risk Takers who are part of Senior Management in direct reporting line to the Management Board.

 The business strategy and the risk strategy are reviewed and, if necessary, revised during the annual planning process.
 If any changes are made to the strategies over the previous year, a check is performed to determine whether they necessitate any adjustments to the remuneration strategy.
-It is reviewed and approved by the Management Borad on an annual basis.
+It is reviewed and approved by the Management Board on an annual basis.

 The extent of the total amount of variable remuneration (the "bonus pool") is essentially determined by "Entry Conditions" that need to be met as a minimum requirement in terms of profitability, capital and liquidity.
-For 2021, these particularly include Underlying Net Operating Profit, Underlying Net Profit, Pillar 1 capital ratios, Liquidity Coverage Ratio and Net Stable Funding Ratio of UniCredit Group and HVB Group.
+For 2021, these particularly include Operating EVA, Net Profit (excl.
+Exceptionals), Pillar 1 capital ratios, Liquidity Coverage Ratio and Net Stable Funding Ratio of UniCredit Group and HVB Group.
 This ensures observance of Section 7 of the Remuneration Regulation for Institutions (cf. Section 4 of this report).
 To supplement this, further results are also taken into account from the risk dashboards in the determination of the bonus pool.